Bombing of Osaka

 The bombing of Osaka (大阪大空襲, Ōsaka daikūshū) during the Pacific War was part of the strategic bombing air raids on Japan campaign waged by the United States against military and civilian targets and population centers in Japan.
 It first took place from the middle of the night on March 13, 1945, to the early morning of the next day.
 There were also bomb raids on June 1, 6, 7, 15, 26, July 10, 24, and August 14, the last day of the war.
-It is said that more than 10,000 civilians died in these bombings.
+It is estimated that more than 10,000 civilians died in these bombings.

 Background

-Osaka is the second largest city in Japan, with a population of 3,252,340 in 1940.
+Osaka was the second largest city in Japan, with a population of 3,252,340 in 1940.
 Traditionally, it was the most important industrial concentration in the Far East.
 Osaka was one of the principal centers of heavy industry, noted for its shipbuilding, iron, steel, rolling stock works, as well as non-ferrous metals enterprises (notably copper and aluminum).
 In addition, it was noted for its production of aircraft propellers and propeller governors, munitions and ordnance, textiles, special steels, wires, electrical equipment, chemicals, instruments, and machines and machine tools, particularly anti-friction bearings.
 It was also a transportation hub and home to Japan's third largest port.
 Much work had been done to develop its naturally shallow harbor, and it was also the center of Japan's rail network.

+Raids

-March firebombing raid
+March firebombing

 The first air raid on Osaka lasted for about three and a half hours from 23:57 on March 13, 1945, to 03:25.
 A total of 274 B-29 heavy bombers attacked Osaka.
 The first wave of 43 bombers of the 314th Bombardment Wing arrived from Guam island.
 It was a low-level night raid from an altitude of about 2,000m.
 The first bombers dropped incendiary bombs at targets in the Minato ward which started a firestorm.
 The second wave of 107 bombers of the 313th Bombardment wing arrived from Tinian and attacked the Naniwa ward.
 Finally, 124 bombers of the 878th Bombardment Squadron from Saipan arrived and attacked the Kita and Nishi wards.
 This bombing raid resulted in 3,987 dead and 678 missing and destroyed 8.1 square miles (21 km2) of the city for the loss of two aircraft (B-29-45-BW Superfortress 42-24754 499th BG, 878th BS).

-Results

 Near Shinsaibashi after the Osaka air raids.
 The Takashimaya Osaka store is in the back right.

 The bombing raid resulted in 3,987 dead and 678 missing and destroyed 8.1 square miles (21 km2) of the city for the loss of two aircraft, one by accident.
 274 aircraft dropped a total of 1,733 tons of bombs on the urban area of Osaka.
 The destruction of Osaka was almost entirely concentrated in one area southwest of Osaka Castle.
 The U.S. suffered no crew casualties during the mission.
 The aircraft lost from the accident crashed and burned on take-off, but all crew members escaped.